gilbertchen/duplicacy/GUIDE.md

-   -id <snapshot id>        delete snapshots with the specified id instead of the default one -all, -a                 match against all snapshot IDs -r <revision> [+]        delete snapshots with the specified revisions -t <tag> [+]             delete snapshots with the specifed tags -keep <n:m> [+]          keep 1 snapshot every n days for snapshots older than m days -exhaustive              find all unreferenced chunks by scanning the storage -exclusive               assume exclusive acess to the storage (disable two-step fossil collection) -dry-run, -d             show what would have been deleted -delete-only             delete fossils previsouly collected (if deletable) and don't collect fossils -collect-only            identify and collect fossils, but don't delete fossils previously collected -ignore <id> [+]         ignore the specified snapshot id when deciding if fossils can be deleted -storage <storage name>  prune snapshots from the specified storage
+   -id <snapshot id>        delete snapshots with the specified id instead of the default one -all, -a                 match against all snapshot IDs -r <revision> [+]        delete snapshots with the specified revisions -t <tag> [+]             delete snapshots with the specified tags -keep <n:m> [+]          keep 1 snapshot every n days for snapshots older than m days -exhaustive              find all unreferenced chunks by scanning the storage -exclusive               assume exclusive access to the storage (disable two-step fossil collection) -dry-run, -d             show what would have been deleted -delete-only             delete fossils previously collected (if deletable) and don't collect fossils -collect-only            identify and collect fossils, but don't delete fossils previously collected -ignore <id> [+]         ignore the specified snapshot id when deciding if fossils can be deleted -storage <storage name>  prune snapshots from the specified storage